-Anchor the base The water extractor location should allow efficient joining to the In-Feed chute, and provide personal safety.
-Provide adequate space for servicing.
+Anchor the base The water extractor location should allow for efficient supply of product to the In-Feed chute.
+Consider safety of the operator and ease of service as well when determining the location.
 Locate the discharge so the product discharge falls free, with no backup of the product.